-Irrigation water use is estimated using a crop model component which: (i) estimates how much area is planted in that year based on water availability; and (ii) estimates irrigation water demand on the basis of daily historical climate data.
+Irrigation water use is estimated using a crop model component which: (i) estimates how much area is planted in that year based on water availability; and (ii) estimates irrigation water demand on the basis of daily climate data.
 The crop area planting component was derived by combining published data, farm surveys and remote sensing as described in the companion Model Build report.

-The crop model and planting decisions parameters and settings are the same as those in the 2008/09 Scenario and are fully described in the companion Model Build report.
+The crop model and planting decisions parameters and settings are based on those in the 2008/09 Scenario described in the companion Model Build report, and adjusted where appropriate to improve the model's reproduction of observed behaviour.